 You have to follow these few rules:

-- You can divide these 4 digits into 2 pairs
+- You can divide these four digits into two pairs

 - First pair belongs to hours

 - For full hours (the second pair is 00) you have to read the given time as “given number” + “hundred hours”

 - For other given time (the second pair isn’t 00) you have to read it as “two pairs”

 - If the hours or minutes begin with 0 you don’t have to forget to read also this 0 as “zero” or “oh” (using “oh” is more professional)